ayoubkandah/reading-notes/java07.md

 DEFINING A GOAL &
 DESIGNING THE SCRIPT :
-*firstly,you should to identify your goal for the script then break it into a series of tasks that have to be performed in order to achieve the goals.*
+*firstly, you should to identify your goal for the script then break it into a series of tasks that have to be performed in order to achieve the goals.*
 Illustration of an example of **flowchart**.

 **EXPRESSIONS**
 There are two types of expressions :
-*1. Expressions that just  assingn a value to a variable.*
+*1. Expressions that just  assign a value to a variable.*
 *2. Expressions that use two or more values to return a single value.*

 Description of  **operators**.